roxlukas/lmeve/README.md

 <h3>2.
 Database setup</h3>

-* Import `./data/schema.sql` file before using LMeve.
+* Import `./data/schema.sql` file to MySQL database before using LMeve.
 Remember to set the db config options in `./config/config.php`
-* Import latest static data dump (can be in other db schema for clarity, for example lmeve db in `lmeve` and static data in `sde_rubicon`)
+* Import latest static data dump (can be in different db schema for clarity, for example you can import lmeve db to `lmeve` schema and static data in `sde_rubicon`.
+LMeve will always use SDE schema set in `$LM_EVEDB` variable in `config.php` file)
 You can download latest static data from Steve Ronuken's website: https://www.fuzzwork.co.uk/dump/
 * If necessary, change table names to lowercase using script `./data/sde-rename-lowercase.sql`
 * Access the database using phpmyadmin or other tool, go to `lmusers` table